These covid days

 ‘For 500 years, your national strategy was to prevent the continent from uniting to the exclusion of Britain: that was what the Seven Years’ War was about, the Napoleonic Wars, the First World War, the Second World War and the Cold War—and now you’re doing it voluntarily?!
 Why would you do that?’ …

-I sometimes wonder if it was an error to have spent so much of my life reading books.
-Not just the mistake of reading The Magus; the bigger mistake of clocking up hours second only to those spent sleeping.
+Was it an error to have spent so much of my life reading books?
+Not just The Magus, the mistake of clocking up almost as many hours reading as sleeping.
 I’ve never really kicked the habit.
 As a boy, I was a regular visitor to the local public library—a solitary one; I wasn’t taken there.
 As a teenager …

 These aren’t original—but they’ve been doing the rounds recently and I wondered if you could add to them.
 Prizes, as ever, for the best.